 How Interest Is Calculated On A Savings Account

 Your financial institution uses either simple or compound interest to calculate earnings on the funds in your savings account.
-More on this shortly.
+We will further explore these interest structures and how their returns differ.

 Why Do Banks Pay Interest On Savings Accounts?

 Banks and credit unions value their customers, but it’s not the only reason why they pay interest on savings accounts.
-Interest payments result from what’s referred to as savings interest, which is earned when your financial institution lends the money you deposit into your account to other borrowers through credit card or loan products.
+Interest payments result from what’s referred to as savings interest, which is earned when your financial institution lends the money you deposit into your account to other borrowers through credit cards and loan products.
+Banks make an ROI with the money people put in their checking accounts, CDs, money market accounts, and other resources.
+They tap into this money when consumers borrow money to buy a house, car, or other big-ticket purchases.

 Simple vs. Compound Interest

 The simple interest formula uses the amount of your original deposit to calculate earnings, even if you deposit more over time.
 To illustrate, if your Annual Percentage Yield ( APY) is two percent and you start with an opening deposit of $2,000, you’ll earn $40 annually.
+You start at a 2% return, but since no compounding takes place, you will eventually earn less than a 2% return per year after the first year.
 Here’s how your money will grow over time:

 - Opening deposit: $2,000

 Compounding interest works a bit differently, though.
 The amount you earn is based on your opening balance and earnings over time.
-To illustrate, using the same opening deposit, but with added interest earnings of $10 over the first year.
+Including the interest earnings for future payouts allows your account to grow faster.
+In our example, both accounts have the same value after the first year and the same rate.
+However, the compounding rate creates a gap that grows with each passing interval.

 - Opening deposit: $2,000